-According to producers, Snyder (Cry-Baby, Johnny Baseball) "will play Josh, a doctor and army reservist who meets Elizabeth (Menzel) on her first day back in New York City."
+According to producers, Snyder ( Cry-Baby, Johnny Baseball) "will play Josh, a doctor and army reservist who meets Elizabeth (Menzel) on her first day back in New York City."

 Additional casting and the full creative team will be announced shortly.

-Rapp (Rent, You're a Good Man, Charlie Brown; Six Degrees of Separation; Precious Sons; The Little Prince and the Aviator) was recently announced to star as Lucas, "an old college friend of Elizabeth, who reconnects with her when she moves back to New York City."
+Rapp ( Rent, You're a Good Man, Charlie Brown; Six Degrees of Separation; Precious Sons; The Little Prince and the Aviator) was recently announced to star as Lucas, "an old college friend of Elizabeth, who reconnects with her when she moves back to New York City."

-Also set to appear in the musical are Tony Award winner LaChanze (The Color Purple, Once On This Island, Ragtime), who will portray Kate, "an elementary school teacher and new neighbor of Elizabeth."
+Also set to appear in the musical are Tony Award winner LaChanze ( The Color Purple, Once On This Island, Ragtime), who will portray Kate, "an elementary school teacher and new neighbor of Elizabeth."

+David Stone, who also produced Wicked and Next to Normal, is shepherding the project about a woman on the cusp of 40, who moves to New York City to start fresh.
+It marks Menzel's first return to Broadway since her Tony-winning run in the 2003 musical Wicked.
 The musical has music by Kitt, with book and lyrics by Yorkey.
 The writers earned the Tony Award and Pulitzer Prize for penning Next to Normal.

 Next to Normal and Rent director Michael Greif will helm the production that will premiere in an out-of-town engagement at Washington, DC's National Theatre Nov.
 5-Dec.
 8. It officially opens Nov.
 24.